Powered by RND

 MSNBC

-MSNBC’s Ali Velshi brings you the “Velshi Banned Book Club,” an act of resistance against the epidemic of book banning.
-In each episode, a different author of a...
+MSNBC’s Ali Velshi brings you “Velshi Banned Book Club,” an act of resistance against the book banning and censorship epidemic sweeping the nation.
+In each epis...

 Available Episodes